MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 ---

-# Lab 1 Exercise 1: Discover and Govern Agents
+# Exercise 1: Discover and Govern Agents

 Scenario: As an Agent 365 administrator, you are responsible for maintaining visibility and governance across all agents in the environment.
 You need to identify which agents exist in the tenant, understand how they are used, and ensure they meet organizational governance requirements.